yutsuboo/.github/profile/README.md

 # Our Pixel Art Game

 ## Overview
 Welcome to the public repository for our Game project!
-In this document, we'll give you a quick glimpse of our project's objectives, artistic style, and current status.

 ## Project Progress
 We have just started so there is not much so say here except our visual concept.